-The median and mean are reported, with the median considered the best headline measure as it reflects the typical experience.
+The median and mean number of days taken to close a case are reported.
+This measure is based on calendar days (not working days) so includes weekends and bank holidays.
+The median is considered the best headline measure as it reflects the typical experience.
 When calculating time taken to close a case, cases that were closed on the same day that they were received or identified have a one day response time, rather than 0.

 Data provided in the table are provisional figures which may be revised in future quarters or as part of the annual review.
 For example, there will be occasions where a case is closed after the provisional data are reported.
-When this happens it will be made clear in the table and the figure will be updated in the following quarter or as part of the annual review.
+In quarter three there are three cases remaining open at the time of reporting these data (28 Jan 2021).
+These three cases are included in the total number of cases, but not in the figures for median or mean time to close a case.
+Where needed revised data will be provided in the following quarter or as part of the annual review.

 Quarterly data will be published on the last Thursday of the month following the relevant quarter.
-Q3 2020/21 data will be published on 28 January 2021 at 11am.
+Q4 2020/21 data will be published on 29 April 2021 at 11am.

 The management information provided on this page has been produced in the interests of demonstrating transparency.
 In producing the report, we have taken a proportionate approach to applying the pillars of the Code of Practice for Statistics – Trustworthiness, Quality and Value.

 Trustworthiness – Confidence in the people and organisations that produce statistics and data

 The data published on this page is produced with the public interest in mind.
 The report was compiled by the Office for Statistics Regulation, which made all decisions on what to include in the report.
 The report protects the confidentiality of those who made enquiries to the Authority.